rappoccio/PHY410/README.md

 sudo apt-get install python-numpy python-scipy python-matplotlib ipython ipython-notebook python-pandas python-sympy python-nose

-Make sure it installse version 0.13.0.
+Make sure it installs version 0.13.0.
 If it doesn't, use the tarball :

 * With tarball :